guikarai/LinuxONE-ECC/rsa-lab.md

 As you can see, we generated digital certificates (all files starting with my-cert*).

 This ends the RSA activity section.
-You can now start the ECC activity section.
+You can now start the ECC activity section [Step 3](https://github.com/guikarai/LinuxONE-ECC/blob/master/ecc-lab.md).